A personal injury case arises when one person suffers a physical injury due to someone else’s act or failure to act.

 Punitive damages are available only if the defendant’s act or omission amounted to gross negligence or intentional misconduct.
 Courts are reluctant to award punitive damages even when the plaintiff wins the case.

 What is Comparative Fault?

-Under Florida’s “pure comparative fault” statute, the court assigns a percentage of fault to each party in the lawsuit.
+Under Florida’s “modified comparative fault” statute, the court assigns a percentage of fault to each party in the lawsuit.

 For example, if the plaintiff was 30% responsible for the cause of the accident, their awarded damages will be reduced by 30%.
 This allows injured victims to recover compensation even if they were partially to blame for the accident.

 However, Florida also has a 51% rule in place.
 If your assigned percentage reaches 51% or more, you’ll be barred from recovering compensation.

 Fortunately, a skilled personal injury attorney can represent your interests and aim to ensure you aren’t assigned more blame than is fair.

 How Does Florida’s “No-Fault” System Affect Auto Accident Claims?

 Florida motorists don’t have to purchase bodily injury liability insurance.
 They’re required to purchase no-fault Personal Injury Protection (PIP) insurance, which covers the insured regardless of who was responsible for the collision.

 However, it only covers certain damages, such as a portion of your reasonable medical expenses and lost wages.